Frequently Asked Questions (FAQ)

 All users are expected to abide by the generally accepted rules of network etiquette.
 Users must sign a the district Internet/Network Agreement Form and abide by the School Acceptable Use Policy for Internet/Network Access

 The use of the network/Internet is a privilege, not a right.
 Inappropriate use, including any violation of these conditions and rules, may result in cancellation of the privilege.
 The Burnaby School District, under this protocol, is delegated the authority to determine appropriate use and may deny, revoke, suspend or close any user account at any time based upon its determination of inappropriate use by an account holder or user.
-Please note: In the library, computer games are not permitted.
+Please note: Gaming is not permitted on Library devices.
+If you want to play (online) games, you must use your own device/data quietly and if your behaviour is disruptive or the Library seating is required for studying, you may be asked to leave.

 How much does it cost to photocopy and/or print?